 With Berkshires there are certain tell-tale pointers to watch for, which are visible at all ages.
 Choose animals that look solid, with straight backs and legs, and a generally rectangular shape.
 Steer clear of those which are narrow around the hips, or which stand with their feet close together.
 Both these characteristics can point to undesirable leg weakness.
 Likewise, avoid those with a thin-looking body on top of long legs.
 Depth of body is important, and the legs should be shorter than the body is deep.
 It’s always easier to make these sorts of subjective comparison when viewing groups of similarly-ages animals; assessing in isolation can be a good deal more difficult for the inexperienced.

 One thing’s for sure, a pair of Berkshires can be a delight to own, whether you’re fattening for the freezer or planning a longer-term breeding program.
 They are attractive, personable animals in the domestic setting and, when it comes to the quality of their pork, there are those who argue that, together with the Middle White, the Berkshire is in a league of its own.

 The genuine article?

 If you want to buy a Berkshire pig, make sure you are getting the real thing.
 Remember that without a pedigree, it’s just another pig.
 If you want to sell Berkshire pigs by name, or Berkshire pork, then your pigs must be pedigree registered.
 Only registered pigs will be included on the Breeds at Risk Register, as part of the national conservation effort to save our native breeds.
-For advice on buying your Berkshire pig contact your breed rep or the Berkshire Pig Breeders’ Club (refer to the Berkshire breed page for contact details).
+For advice on buying your Berkshire pig contact your breed rep or the Berkshire Pig Breeders’ Club.